Spokesperson: Sam Behrens

 shifting, and general bike cleaning.

-We occasionally host more formal workshops this semester.
-Topics will include how to ride a bike, how to change a flat, basic mechanical skills and more.
-We are also hoping to host fun activities like group rides around the valley, craft workshops and movie nights.
+We occasionally host more formal workshops during the semester.
+Topics in the past have included how to ride a bike, how to change a flat, basic mechanical skills and more.
 Anyone interested in Bike Kitchen should come to fix'n hours or email us at email@example.com.

 Engineers for a Sustainable World - Smith Chapter